-The detailed network capacity assessment is carried out to identify transmission network constraints and is carried out using AC load flow simulations.
+The detailed network capacity assessment is carried out to identify transmission network constraints and is carried out using AC load flow simulations6.
+Such simulations analyse the steady state power flow for a given stable network situation.
+Although the analysis considers both real and reactive power flow, the focus of these simulations is limited to the analysis of capacity-constrained situations only.